This package meets the requirement of 6 Ethics credits and 6 Products & Practices credits needed for IAR Continuing Education.

 This course provides an in-depth look at anti-money laundering (AML) protocols and investment advisor responsibilities.
 It covers relevant legislation like the USA PATRIOT Act and Bank Secrecy Act, details of the proposed AML program rule for SEC-registered investment advisors, suspicious activity reporting and monitoring requirements, customer due diligence, information sharing procedures, independent testing, and more.
 The course examines AML case studies in the financial sector, analyzes major vulnerabilities, and summarizes the 2022 National Strategy for Combating Terrorist and Other Illicit Financing.
 Ideal for investment advisors and those in the financial services industry looking to enhance their AML compliance.

 This course is designed to equip investment advisors with the knowledge and tools necessary to align their marketing practices with the SEC's modernized IA Marketing Rule while fostering a strong commitment to ethics.
 Participants will explore the regulatory framework governing marketing communications, focusing on the rule's provisions for transparency, fairness, and accountability in advertising.
 The course delves into ethical considerations that underpin compliant marketing, such as balancing business goals with fiduciary responsibilities, mitigating conflicts of interest, and ensuring truthful representations of performance data.
 Advisers will learn to navigate complex challenges in marketing, including the use of testimonials, hypothetical performance, and AI-driven financial tools.
 The course also provide actionable strategies for developing robust compliance programs, leveraging technology to streamline processes, and responding effectively to SEC inquiries.
 Emphasis is placed on cultivating a culture of compliance and ethical leadership, empowering advisers to act with integrity while maintaining competitive marketing practices.
+This course includes audio.

 This course is intended for financial advisors, compliance officers, and FinTech professionals seeking to stay ahead of emerging challenges in AI and FinTech and lead with ethics in mind.
 Participants will explore key ethical concerns such as data privacy, algorithmic bias, accountability, and transparency.
 The course emphasizes the importance of embedding ethical practices into AI and FinTech applications to ensure compliance with regulatory requirements and build client trust.
 The course also covers governance tools such as ethics committees and frameworks like AI Ethics Guidelines and the NIST AI Risk Management framework.
 These resources provide practical steps for implementing ethical oversight in financial services, helping firms align their technological innovations with ethical principles and regulatory standards.
 Participants will also gain insights into the consequences of unethical practices and the benefits of proactive governance.
+This course includes audio.

 This course equips advisors with the principles, strategies, and tools needed to maintain the highest standards of integrity in every client interaction.
 Participants will explore the foundations of ethical communication, identify common challenges, and learn how to tailor messaging to individual client needs.
 The course covers topics such as cultural sensitivity, managing communication during market volatility, leveraging technology responsibly, and fostering a culture of transparency and accountability.
 This course offers essential guidance to help advisors excel in ethical client communication while enhancing professional credibility and client loyalty.
+This course includes audio.

 As the investment advisor and Registered Investment Advisor (RIA) industry faces growing cybersecurity threats, the Securities and Exchange Commission (SEC) has proposed pivotal amendments to regulatory frameworks.
 This course delves into the evolving landscape of cybersecurity regulations within the financial sector, with a focus on the SEC's proposed rules for advisors and RIA firms.